drugis/drugis.org/software/addis2/stories.md

  - van Valkenhoef, G., Tervonen, T., Zwinkels, T., de Brock, B., & Hillege, H. (2013).
 ADDIS: a decision support system for evidence-based medicine.
 Decision Support Systems, 55, 459–475.

+### Story 22: create network meta-analysis

+Source: UMCG

+Tagline: As a decision maker, I want to create a network meta-analysis, so that I can derive consistent estimates of the relative effects of the interventions of interest.

+Implementation checklist:

+ - There is a button to create a network meta-analysis
+ - After creation the user is redirected to an analysis view
+   * Display the selected outcome (none by default)
+   * Display the included interventions (all interventions defined in project by default)
+   * Display the included studies and arms (all in project by default)
+   * Display the network graph (dynamically updated)
+   * Button to create an analysis (only visible IFF owner, only enabled IFF network is connected and has at least two interventions and mapping of arms to interventions is not ambiguous)

+User interface: TODO.

+API requirements:

+- Analyses are a REST resource at {CORE_API}/projects/{id}/analyses
+  - supports query, create, get
+- Project outcomes, interventions, studies are available as REST resources

+References: none.

+Complexity estimate: 5 points

+Status:

+- 2014-01-22 preliminarily planned for 2014Q1

+### Story 23: select outcome

+Source: UMCG

+Tagline: As a decision maker / analyst, I want to select an outcome, so that I can perform a network meta-analysis on that outcome.

+Implementation checklist:

+- The user can select an outcome from among the defined project outcomes
+- The selected outcome is stored in the analysis
+- Studies / arms that do not have data for that outcome are automatically excluded (grayed out)

+User interface: TODO.

+API requirements:

+- Analyses are a REST resource at {CORE_API}/projects/{id}/analyses
+  - supports query, create, get
+  - enables the selected outcome to be get/set
+- Project outcomes are available as REST resources

+References: none.

+Complexity estimate: 1/2 points

+Status:

+- 2014-01-22 preliminarily planned for 2014Q1

+### Story 24: exclude interventions

+Source: UMCG

+Tagline: As a decision maker / analyst, I want to exclude certain interventions from analysis, so that I can analyze the appropriate interventions and/or ensure the network is connected and/or ensure the included intervention definitions are mutually exclusive.

+Implementation checklist:

+- The user can exclude interventions
+- The included and excluded interventions are stored in the analysis
+- Studies / arms that do not have data for at least one of intervention are automatically excluded (grayed out)

+User interface: TODO.

+API requirements:

+- Analyses are a REST resource at {CORE_API}/projects/{id}/analyses
+  - supports query, create, get
+  - the included interventions can be get/set
+- Project outcomes are available as REST resources

+References: none.

+Complexity estimate: 1 points

+Status:

+- 2014-01-22 preliminarily planned for 2014Q1

+### Story 25: exclude studies

+Source: UMCG

+Tagline: As a decision maker / analyst, I want to exclude certain studies from analysis, so that I can analyze only the appropriate studies and/or perform sensitivity analyses.

+Implementation checklist:

+- The user can exclude studies
+- The included and excluded studies are stored in the analysis

+User interface: TODO.

+API requirements:

+- Analyses are a REST resource at {CORE_API}/projects/{id}/analyses
+  - supports query, create, get
+  - the included studies can be get/set
+- Project studies are available as REST resources

+References: none.

+Complexity estimate: 1 points

+Status:

+- 2014-01-22 specified

+### Story 26: exclude arms

+Source: UMCG

+Tagline: As a decision maker / analyst, I want to exclude certain arms from analysis, so that I can analyze only the appropriate arms and/or perform sensitivity analyses.

+Implementation checklist:

+- The user can exclude arms
+- The included and excluded arms are stored in the analysis

+User interface: TODO.

+API requirements:

+- Analyses are a REST resource at {CORE_API}/projects/{id}/analyses
+  - supports query, create, get
+  - the included arms can be get/set
+- Project studies and arms are available as REST resources

+References: none.

+Complexity estimate: 1 points

+Status:

+- 2014-01-22 specified

+### Story 27: create network meta-analysis problem

+Source: UMCG

+Tagline: As a decision maker / analyst, I want to generate a network meta-analysis problem definitions for the defined outcome, interventions, studies, and arms so that I can perform network meta-analysis on this data set in ADDIS or in R.

+Implementation checklist:

+- The user can download the NMA problem
+  - automatically match arms to interventions (main epoch defined as the epoch attached to the primary measurement moment)
+  - automatically match study outcomes to the selected outcomes
+  - retrieve measurements (NB select primary measurement moment from study (specified in trialverse))
+  - generate and store gemtc-web compatible JSON

+User interface: TODO.

+API requirements: TODO.

+References: none.

+Complexity estimate: 3 points

+Status:

+- 2014-01-22 preliminarily planned for 2014Q1

+### Story 28: perform network meta-analysis

+TODO (redirect to gemtc-web).

+### Story 29: arm disambiguation

+TODO.

 ## Theme 4: GeMTC web interface

 Source: UMCG / re-implementation of ADDIS 1.x features